Bare-knuckle boxing

-Bare-knuckle boxing (also known as bare-knuckle or bare-knuckle fighting) is a full-contact combat sport based on punching without any form of padding on the hands.
+Bare-knuckle boxing (also known as bare-knuckle or bare-knuckle fighting) is a full-contact combat sport in which participants box without any form of padding on the hands.
 The sport, as it is known today, originated in 17th-century England and, although similar, it differs from street fighting as it follows an accepted set of rules.

-The rules that provided the foundation for bare-knuckle boxing for much of the 18th and 19th centuries were the London Prize Ring Rules.
-By the late 19th century, professional boxing moved from bare-knuckle to using boxing gloves.
+The modern sport developed from English prizefighting in the 17th and 18th centuries, with the London Prize Ring Rules providing the main framework for much of the 19th century.
+Professional boxing largely shifted from bare-knuckle contests to gloved boxing after the adoption of the Marquess of Queensberry Rules.
 The last major world heavyweight championship held under bare-knuckle boxing rules happened in 1889 and was held by John L. Sullivan.
 The American National Police Gazette magazine was recognized as sanctioning the world championship titles.

-Bare-knuckle boxing has seen a resurgence in the 21st century with English promoters such as Bare Knuckle Boxing (BKB) in Coventry and Ultimate Bare Knuckle Boxing (UBKB) in Warrington, as well as American promoters Bare Knuckle Fighting Championship (BKFC) in Philadelphia and BYB Extreme (BYB) in Miami.
+Since the 2010s, bare-knuckle boxing has undergone a revival through regulated promotions in the United Kingdom, the United States, and other countries.

 Early history

 The sport as it is known today originated in England.
 According to the boxing chronicle Pugilistica, the first newspaper report of a boxing match in England dates from 1681, when the Protestant Mercury stated: "Yesterday a match of boxing was performed before his Grace the Duke of Albemarle, between the Duke's footman and a butcher.
 The latter won the prize, as he hath done many before, being accounted, though but a little man, the best at that exercise in England."

+In Georgian England, bare-knuckle prizefighting developed as a commercial entertainment as well as a combat sport.
+Boxing schools, booths and theatres helped train fighters and build paying audiences, while high-profile matches attracted gamblers, publicans, working-class spectators and aristocratic patrons.
+Because prizefighting was often treated as unlawful, major contests could be arranged at short notice, with locations withheld until shortly before the fight in order to avoid intervention by magistrates.

 The first bare-knuckle champion of England was James Figg, who claimed the title in 1719 and held it until his retirement in 1730.
 Before Jack Broughton, the first idea of current boxing originated from James Figg, who is viewed as the organizer of cutting edge boxing.
 In 1719, he set up a 'pugilistic foundation' and charged himself as 'a professional in the Noble Science of Defence' to instruct boxers on the utilisation of clench hands, sword, and quarterstaff.
 Noted champions were Jack Broughton, Elizabeth Wilkinson, Daniel Mendoza, Jem Belcher, Hen Pearce, John Gully, Tom Cribb, Tom Spring, Jem Ward, James Burke, William "Bendigo" Thompson, Ben Caunt, William Perry, Tom Sayers and Jem Mace.